The Man Who Built So Others Could Breathe

 Long before anyone called it innovation, I was already building systems in my mind.

 Not tools.
+Not workflows.
+Systems.

 As a young healthcare professional, I began to notice something others seemed to accept as normal — the invisible pressure carried by those responsible for human life.
 The fragmented communication.
 The operational fog.
 The quiet cognitive overload that followed clinicians long after a shift ended.